Dionisiy/CA/objectsii-quiz-ii.md

 };
 ```

-Answer: an end condition
+**Answer**: an end condition

-What will the following statement print to the console?
+- What will the following statement print to the console?

 var array = \[ 5, 6, "hello", 2, false, "false"\];